-This Fund may invest in, but is not limited to, USD-denominated mutual funds, USD-denominated exchange-traded funds (ETFs), and any securities similar to said funds.
+This Fund may invest in, but is not limited to, USD-denominated mutual funds, USD-denominated ETFs, and any securities similar to said funds.

 Global Income Fund

 This Fund is invested only in foreign currency-denominated high-quality fixed income and fixed income-linked instruments that are classified as average to below average risk.